 As we start the third fiscal quarter of 2019, it’s important to look back and learn from mistakes made last year.
 2018 was rife with security breaches that put millions at risk of having their sensitive information exposed.
 Chances are you’ve heard of one or two high profile breaches from last year, but others might surprise you.
 All in all, there were over 1,200 data breaches in 2018 alone, with more compromised records being released per breach than ever before.
-Some breaches happened due to organizational oversight, and some occurred because hackers took advantage of vulnerabilities in a site’s security.
+Some breaches happened due to an organizational oversight, and some occurred because hackers took advantage of vulnerabilities in a site’s security.

 Let’s take a look at the top 5 worst breaches of 2018 to see what went wrong.